JadeDickinson/graphhopper/README.md

 ./graphhopper.sh web greater-london-latest.osm.pbf weight=65 load=0 height=165 female=true age=18

 N.B.
-Heights are in cm and weight and load are in kilograms.
+Heights should be in cm and weight and load should be in kilograms.

 ## Get Started